Tybee Island may be just 18 miles from Historic Savannah, but it can feel like it’s a world away.

 You can see a few marine animals in the Gallery, but the real value is in talking with the staff.
 There are several programs here, including Turtle Talks where everyone can learn about the species and what we can do to protect them.

 Don’t miss other programs, too, like the daily Sift ‘n’ Seine Program where guests pull a 10-ft seine net through waist-deep water.
-You might catch pompanos, sea jellies, or crabs….afterward you’ll explore the marine life by sifting various organisms from the wet sand on the beach.
+You might catch pompanos, sea jellies, or crabs, and afterward you’ll explore the marine life by sifting various organisms from the wet sand on the beach.

 There are marsh treks, beach walks, and so much more that you won’t want to miss!

 Tybee is an excellent place for bike riding!
 If you didn’t bring your bike, no worries.
 You can rent them from Tim’s Bike and Beach Gear.
 They offer adult and kiddo bikes, trailers, pull-behinds, and even tandem bikes!
 And each one comes with a helmet and cup holder.
 Rent them by the day or by the week.

 They can also hook you up with beach and baby gear, which is cool.
-Beach carts, umbrellas, chairs…even a Bocce ball set!
-If you’re flying in with baby, check here for cribs, high chairs, joggers, and other necessities.
+Beach carts, umbrellas, chairs, even a Bocce ball set!
+If you’re flying in with a baby, check here for cribs, high chairs, joggers, and other necessities.